-In recent years, Amazon has transcended its role as the word’s top online retailer to become one of the most used search engines as well, with 38% of consumers starting their product searches on the site compared to 35% on Google.
+In recent years, Amazon has transcended its role as the world’s top online retailer to become one of the most used search engines as well, with 38% of consumers starting their product searches on the site compared to 35% on Google.
 And unlike searches on Google, Amazon searches happen closer to the bottom of the sales funnel, where it’s easier for customers to buy once they’ve found the information they’re looking for.

 Because Google ads are likely to be seen at the beginning of the search process and AMS ads closer to the end, Adwords campaigns generally have a lower Return On Advertising Spending (ROAS) and higher keyword CPC than ad campaigns on Amazon Advertising (formerly known as Amazon Marketing Services).

 These competitive rates allow smaller companies with sound advertising strategies to compete directly with well-known brands: driving traffic to product pages, boosting conversions, and improving product placement and search rankings.
 Newer brands can use Amazon ads to effectively raise brand awareness, as well.
 Bai Beverages coordinated their Super Bowl advertising efforts with concentrated Amazon Advertising and saw their impressions jump to 1.5 million a day.

 The Rise of Amazon as a Marketing Force

 Though Amazon Advertising is quickly becoming essential, it doesn’t yet carry the name recognition or sense of importance as Google Adwords, which is great for brands that still haven’t integrated Amazon SEM into their initiatives.
 And because the service is still somewhat new, the competition for keywords is still relatively low, making the service a viable option for brands of any size.

 This isn’t going to last forever.
 Amazon is only going to get bigger.
 And as their dominance of the online marketplace expands, so will their importance in the world of paid search.
 Getting familiar with AMS is essential for any SEM Manager who doesn’t want to get left behind.